asyrjasalo/dockoon/bicep/README.md

 - Public API Management service with Portal, AppInsights and Log Analytics
 - Storage Account for API specs and a share to use as a container volume mount
 - Authenticated HTTPS API from an OpenAPI spec, container app as the backend

+Principles:

+- PaaS over virtual machines, Kubernetes, ingresses and API gateway software
+- Use the cheapest option for running container workloads in a private network
+- On Azure, target full ARM compatibility without actually writing any JSON
+- Deployments ought not to have centralized state (e.g. Terraform and Pulumi)
+- Pure and simple env vars over `azuredeploy.parameters.json` and configs
+- Deploying a single API to APIM ought to be less than 100 lines of code

 ## Local setup